 This pitfall most commonly occurs during the concentric (lifting) phase of the rep because it’s the most challenging part of the repetition, and so it’s tempting to let your forearms help your biceps out.

 Avoid this temptation.

 Instead, make an extra effort to maintain neutral or slightly extended wrists while curling so that you can direct the most tension towards your biceps.
 It may also help to hold the bar with a looser grip so that your forearm muscles aren’t as active.

 The further that you walk the cable away from the pulley, the more your core has to resist the tension.
 So, in order to keep the standing straight bar cable curl an isolation exercise, limit yourself to 1-2 small steps away from the lower pulley.
 This way, you can focus 100% of your attention on blasting your biceps rather than on making sure that you don’t get dragged towards the machine like metal getting slammed to a magnet.

 For some comparisons, check out our cable curls vs dumbbell curls guide to learn the difference between these two popular exercises.
 Our cable curl vs barbell curl article is very similar; the main difference is that the barbell version is more challenging and allows for heavier weights to be lifted.

 Cable curl variations

 Straight bar cable curls really work the biceps because they provide constant tension and enable you to lift heavier weights than most other variations.
-Yet, if you want to emphasize different parts of your biceps or increase the variety in your workout routine, then it's a good idea to perform one or more of these variations in addition to regular biceps cable curls.
+Yet, if you want to emphasize different parts of your biceps or increase the variety in your workout routine, then it’s a good idea to perform one or more of these different bicep curls in addition to regular biceps cable curls.

 - Rope hammer curls